rajshh8/Mycode/README.md

-Numpy
+Numpy techniques and basics.
-Data Visualization using Matplotlib
+Data Visualization using Matplotlib.